morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 A workshop is different.
 In a workshop, the goal is more than just experiencing something "interesting" or "having a new idea": the goal is to leave the workshop being able to do something you couldn't do before.
 Workshops are about *skill acquisition*.

 This means that workshops are intrinsically *participatory* in a way that seminars are not.
-It also means that, in the best case, at least some of the participants will leave the workshop and begin *using* the skill that was introduced in the workshop.
+It also means that, at a minimum, at least a few of the participants will leave the workshop and begin *using* the skill that was introduced in the workshop.

 Workshops thus have a much higher bar for success than seminars.

 ## Pre, In, and Post Workshop phases

-Unlike designing a seminar, in which you rarely consider the activities of the attendees before or after the workshop, you should consider three phases when designing a workshop:
+Unlike designing a seminar, in which you rarely consider the activities of the attendees before or after the seminar, you should consider three distinct phases when designing a workshop:

 * *Pre-workshop*.
 What would you like participants to do prior to attending the workshop?
 * *In-workshop*.
 What would you like participants to do during the workshop?
 * *Post-workshop*.
-Assuming at least some participants will want to actually use the skill you introduced in the workshop, how should they continue to develop the skill?
+Assuming at least some of the participants will want to use the skill you introduced in the workshop, how should they continue to develop the skill?

 ### The pre-workshop phase